 101 N. Main St

-Thus from the opening chapters of Genesis we see man’s God-given noble calling.
+From the opening chapters of Genesis we see man’s God-given noble calling.
 By the grace of God and as an act of worship, man is to develop, oversee and bring under the lordship of Christ every societal institution (family, government, school, church, etc.), every discipline and vocation (jurisprudence, aesthetics, medicine, business, etc.), indeed, every arena of life…including finances.

 This, then, brings us to Christian worldview investing.